mwilliams705/C195_SCHEDULING_APP/README.md

 <code>--module-path ${PATH_TO_FX} --add-modules javafx.fxml,javafx.controls,javafx.graphics</code>
 <br>
 ###MySQL
-This can be added using the Maven package manager:
+This can be added using the Maven package manager:<br>
 File -> Project Structure -> libraries (Under Project Structure) <br>
 Select add(+) and choose Maven from the options and search for MySQL.